 The Eleventh Circuit Leaves the Nationwide Injunction of the Government Contractor Vaccine Mandate in Place

-On December 17, the Eleventh Circuit issued a very brief opinion denying the Department of Justice’s (DOJ) motion to stay the nationwide injunction of the government contractor vaccine mandate issued on December 7 by the District Court for the Middle District of Georgia.
+On December 17, the Eleventh Circuit issued a very brief opinion denying the Department of Justice’s (DOJ) motion to stay the nationwide injunction of the government contractor vaccine mandate issued on December 7 by the District Court for the Southern District of Georgia.
 After reviewing the parties’ briefs, which were filed on an expedited basis, the court denied the motion “because the government has not established one of the ‘most critical factors’ – that it will be irreparably injured absent a stay.”

 After stating that it is leaving the status quo in place, the court expedited the government’s appeal of the preliminary injunction and set the case for the next available oral argument.
 DOJ’s initial brief is due on January 3, 2022, plaintiffs’ and intervenors’ replies are due January 17, 2022, and the reply brief is due on January 24, 2022.
 So for the next month or two, government contractors can put on hold questions such as which employees work “in connection” with a government contract or which facilities are “covered contractor workplaces.”